vermicida/ng-boilerplate/README.md

 # ng2-boilerplate

-This is just an Angular 2 boilerplate.
-It is updated to work with **2.4.0**.
+This is just an Angular boilerplate.
+It is updated to work with the version **4.0.0**.

 ## Getting started